-So why do service management believe they have the right to control DevOps?
+So why does service management believe it has the right to control DevOps?

-The answer is that the historic ITSM best practices are all about control.
+The answer is that the historic IT service management best practices are all about control.
 Controls that were appropriate for waterfall development approaches, for teams that didn’t have skin in the game, for the days of manual application testing and manual code deployment.
 DevOps has changed all that.

 It’s time that ITSM changed too.
 We have the skills, we have the experience, what we need now is an open mind that is prepared to change.
 Prepared to make fundamental changes to our processes.
 Prepared to work as part of the wider DevOps community.
 Prepared to challenge the sacred cows of our historic best practices, and if beneficial ditch them.

 AXELOS have just announced that in early 2017 they will launch a new, free online DevOps training programme.
-This draws on the combined expertise from DevOps, Agile and ITSM.
+This draws on the combined expertise from DevOps, Agile and IT service management.
 That’s good news, but ITSM practitioners still need to wake up and smell the coffee.